 You gain chartered or associate status by following one of the routes approved by the Royal Institution of Chartered Surveyors (RICS).

-- Studying a degree accredited by RICS, preferably in land management, planning and property development, surveying or urban planning, followed by a period of supervised practical training (Assessment of Professional Competence).
+- Studying a degree accredited by RICS, preferably in estate management, planning and property development, surveying or urban planning, followed by a period of supervised practical training (Assessment of Professional Competence).

 - If your degree is not RICS-accredited you can do an accredited postgraduate qualification.

 - You could enter a job with some subjects at National 5 and Highers.
 This is accompanied by 4 years of supervised structured on the job training towards the AssocRICS qualification, as an associate member of RICS.

 - Alternatively, if you have a Higher National Certificate (HNC) or Higher National Diploma (HND) you could get a trainee job and work towards RICS associate membership with two years of supervised training.